CNA-Tech/PKS-Ninja/Courses/GettingStarted-GS3861/readme.md

 The PKS Ninja Community is an active learning environment for people who work with or have interest Cloud Native Technologies

 The entire github site and all educational materials are implemented as a living code base, and students interact with this environment as they complete courses and exercises.
-This methodology offers a unique and powerful knowledge transfer benefits for new students and experiences practitioners alike.
+This methodology offers unique and powerful knowledge transfer benefits for new students and experiences practitioners alike

 All materials on the site are free to use, anyone is welcome to read through the materials or setup their own lab environment and actively work through lab exercises